 Be aware of natural plant oils such as lavender and eucalyptus though.
 These oils can be found in many organic sunscreens but they are actually toxic to reef organisms as well.
 Just because it’s ‘natural’ or ‘organic’, it doesn’t necessarily mean it’s 100% reef safe so look out for this, or a stamp of approval on the bottle from a marine organisation before you buy.

 According to Qantas and Jetstar, only one in ten passengers will pay to counteract their flight’s carbon emissions.
 I have to admit that only until recently I was also one of the 9 who didn’t.

 Always the cynic, I have never trusted that airlines firstly work it out accurately, let alone give all the money they say they do to an environmental charity.
 However especially with a recent shift in the general public’s consciousness of this topic, airlines are becoming a lot more transparent about the carbon emissions flights produce and have teamed up with some really efficient charities.
 It’s in their best interest to encourage carbon neutral flying and they do actually donate 100% of your contribution to minimise your greenhouse gas impact.

 Again, it’s just an easy extra click at the checkout and so although it will make your ticket a bit more expensive, no additional effort is needed at all.

-I hope you found some of these useful.
+I hope you found some of these easy tips useful.
 Thanks for reading!